CREW-Brussels/CIRCA/README.md

 ![Screenshot 2025-04-02 154344](https://github.com/user-attachments/assets/bd06c6b0-39e0-413e-bdb1-a2f8e3a33f5a)

 ***
-> Additional note: If you are using VR, and our CREW XR Template (link coming), you should follow the next steps.
+> Additional note: If you are using VR, and our [CREW XR Framework](https://github.com/CREW-Brussels/CREWXRFramework), you should follow the next steps.
 It allows using VR Players, at the same time as using settings to record our performance with CIRCA.
 > * Create a new Game Mode in World Overridde, inherited from GameModeBase
 > * Edit it
 > * Go to: File > Reparent Blueprint > **BP_CIRCA_Record_GameMode**
-> * Player State Class: BP_XR_PlayerState

 > ![GameMode_CIRCA_XR-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/e833ea54-4140-4be9-9e6e-984cd542db92)